 Skip to content

-In this article, you will find useful resources to find out if you can use your drone abroad and in Italy.
+In this article, you will find useful resources to determine if you can use your drone abroad.

 drone regulations for this year

-In recent years drones (also called UAV, Unmanned Aerial Vehicle) have become more affordable and thus very popular.
+In recent years, drones (UAVs, Unmanned Aerial Vehicles) have become more affordable and thus very popular.
 At the same time, however, the number of accidents involving drones has also increased.
-Governments all around the world have started to impose stricter regulations and, in some cases, even completely banned the use of drones.
+Governments worldwide have started to impose stricter regulations and, in some cases, even completely ban the use of drones.

-Keeping an updated list with all the limitations for every single country is honestly not possible for a single person.
-This is why several websites have started to collect feedback from photographers all around the world regarding their experiences when using drones.
+Keeping an updated list with all the country’s limitations is impossible for a single person.
+This is why several websites have started collecting photographers’ feedback regarding their experiences when using drones.

-To simplify this task I created an interactive map using a dataset created by users all around the world.
+To simplify this task, I created an interactive map using a dataset created by users worldwide.
 The dataset is constantly updated.
 You can interact with the map (wait for a few seconds if you don’t see the map down below).

 Please note that most of the information on the map is collected by other people and does not necessarily perfectly reflect the legislation of each country.
 I recommend that you always check the official sites of the various aviation authorities before taking your drone abroad!